ERnsTL/flowd/doc/adr/adr-017-io_and_external_systems_interaction_model.md

 Specifically:

 - IO must never block scheduler execution
 - process() MUST comply with the non-blocking execution contract defined in ADR-0002.
 In particular, it MUST NOT perform blocking operations and MUST return control to the scheduler without waiting for external IO or asynchronous completion.
+- async completion MUST use ADR-0002 external readiness signaling (explicit scheduler wakeup), and polling-only completion detection is forbidden.
 - scheduler controls execution timing